Twice Baked Potatoes. Double Baked Potatoes. Whatever you call them, they’re one of my favorite comfort foods.

 Cook 6 potatoes, and slice them in half

-I find that I get the best results when I stick my knife straight down into the center of the potato and then push down from there to cut it in half.
+I get the best results when I stick my knife straight down into the center of the potato and then push down from there to cut it in half.

 Use a spoon to scoop out the insides of the potatoes — they don’t have to be perfect, but you do want to leave enough to create a good shell.